AURA-69/artic/README.md

 Android builds can be downloaded from the Google Play Store.

-A Flatpak for Artic is available on [Flathub](https://flathub.org/apps/details/org.citra_emu.citra).
-Details on the build process can be found in [our Flathub repository](https://github.com/flathub/org.citra_emu.citra).
+A Flatpak for Artic is available on [Flathub](https://flathub.org/apps/details/org.artic_emu.artic).
+Details on the build process can be found in [our Flathub repository](https://github.com/flathub/org.artic_emu.artic).

 ## Development

 Most of the development happens on GitHub.
-It's also where [our central repository](https://github.com/citra-emu/citra) is hosted.
+It's also where [our central repository](https://github.com/AURA-69/cartic) is hosted.
-For development discussion, please join us on our [Discord server](https://artic-emu.org/discord/) or at #citra-dev on libera.
+For development discussion, please join us on our [Discord server](https://artic-emu.org/discord/) or at #artic-dev on libera.

 If you want to contribute please take a look at the [Contributor's Guide](https://github.com/AURA-69/artic/wiki/Contributing) and [Developer Information](https://github.com/AURA-69/artic/wiki/Developer-Information).
 You can also contact any of the developers on Discord in order to know about the current state of the emulator.